-The Stobart Stadium Halton is a modern all-seater stadium built on the site of the former Naughton Park on Lowerhouse Lane.
+The Halton Stadium is a modern all-seater stadium built on the site of the former Naughton Park on Lowerhouse Lane.

 Designed and built to provide far more than a world class arena for sporting events, the Stadium also provides function and banqueting facilities for the residential area and outstanding hi-tech conference facilities for business communities of Halton and beyond.